alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 Shared explorations cannot be edited by other users unless they duplicate them.

-## Handling sampled results (GA4 360)
+## Handling sampled results

+Sampling means GA4 may use a subset of data rather than the full dataset, so results are scaled up estimates rather than exact figures.

-If sampling is indicated in an exploration (see Date ranges), results are based on a subset of data rather than the full dataset.
+If sampling is applied, an indicator appears in the top-right of the exploration panel.
+Selecting the indicator shows the percentage of data used in the results.

-In GA4 360 properties, sampling thresholds are higher and a detailed results option may be available.
+In paid-for GA4 360 properties, sampling thresholds are higher and a detailed results option may be available.

 To view more complete results (if available):